CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ## Data processing workflow

 The data processing workflow of CogStack is based on [Java Spring Batch](https://spring.io/) framework.
-Not to dwell too much into the details and just to give a general idea -- the data is being read from a predefined *data source*, later it follows a number of *processing operations* with the final result stored in a predefined *data sink*.
-CogStack implements variety of data processors, data readers and writers, with scalability mechanisms, which can be selected in CogStack job configuration.
+Not to dwell too much into technical details and just to give a general idea -- the data is being read from a predefined *data source*, later it follows a number of *processing operations* with the final result stored in a predefined *data sink*.
+CogStack implements variety of data processors, data readers and writers with scalability mechanisms that can be selected in CogStack job configuration.
 Although the data can be possibly read from different sources, the most frequently used data sink is [ElasicSearch](https://www.elastic.co/).
 For more details about the CogStack functionality, please refer to the [CogStack Documentation (WIP)](https://github.com/CogStack/CogStack-Pipeline).

 ![cogstack](https://raw.githubusercontent.com/CogStack/CogStack-Pipeline/master/fig/cogstack_pipeline_sm2.png "CogStack data processing workflow")